-- To assist participants in developing and introducing practical strategies for economic and sustainable criminal justice mechanisms in their own countries.
+• Assist you in developing and introducing practical strategies for economic and sustainable criminal justice transformation in your own country.

 How participants will benefit

 • Familiarise you with the responsibilities of the various agencies in the criminal justice system of England and Wales and how these are held accountable for their work